Which city is cheaper, Almeria or Seville?

 Which city should you visit?
-Read on to compare the prices of travel for Seville and Almeria.
+Read on to compare the activities as well as the prices of travel for Seville and Almeria.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
-Then, you can figure out if either of these two places are accessible based on your travel budget.
+Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 The capital city of Andalucia, Seville is both the cultural and financial hub of southern Spain.
 It's also a popular tourist destination.
 The city has over 700,000 residents and 1.6 million in the metropolitan area, making it the fourth largest city in the country.
 It is cut in half by the Guadalquivir River, with the two halves referred to as Sevilla and Triana.
 Seville has continued to grow in popularity as a tourist destination since the 19th century when it was included as a stop on the Romantic "Grand Tour" of Europe.
 In 1992 Seville hosted the International Exposition which led to the construction of a new airport, train station, as well as other infrastructural improvements.
 Today Seville remains very popular with tourists for its many festivals, interesting attractions, great restaurants and nightlife scene.